alesordo/alesordo.github.io/pages/privacy.md

 In some regions (like the EEA, UK, and Canada), you have certain rights under applicable data protection laws.
 These may include the right (i) to request access and obtain a copy of your personal information, (ii) to request rectification or erasure; (iii) to restrict the processing of your personal information; and (iv) if applicable, to data portability.
 In certain circumstances, you may also have the right to object to the processing of your personal information.
-You can make such a request by contacting us by using the contact details provided in the section "[HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#14-how-can-you-contact-us-about-this-notice) " below.
+You can make such a request by contacting us by using the contact details provided in the section [HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#14-how-can-you-contact-us-about-this-notice) below.